tmobile/magentaA11y/_checklist-web/textarea.md

 ---
 layout: entry
-title:  "Textarea"
+title:  "Textarea multiline input"
-description: "How to code and test an accessible textarea for Web"
+description: "How to code and test an accessible textarea multiline input for Web"
 categories: form

 keyboard: